 As far as I have been able to ascertain, John had four siblings.
 The 1891 census shows an older sister, Mary (3 years older than John).
 In 1901, John was aged 19, and employed as a postman.
 The census that year also records Chirsty (15), Kenneth (17) and Murdo (12).

 Thirty-six years later, on 16 January 1917, John (now living at 7 Islivig) was married to Catherine Ann Macaulay, a 29-year old nurse from 19 Brenish.
 She is the daughter of boat-builder John Macaulay and Isabella Matheson.
 The marriage was conducted at Seaforth House on Scotland Street in Stornoway.
+The couple are shown below, probably in 1917, in a photograph supplied by the family.

 John and Catherine were first cousins, meaning they shared one pair of grandparents.
 They would have met as the two communities of Islivig and Brenish are only a mile apart in the far west of Lewis.